Abu-Taher-web/Internship/README.md

 - Topology is well defined.

 ## Date: 12.04.25
-### Title: SDN Enhanced Resource Orchestration of Containerized Edge Applications for Industrial IoT
+### 8. SDN Enhanced Resource Orchestration of Containerized Edge Applications for Industrial IoT

 **Note:**
 - A MEC (Multi Access Edge Computing) contains programs that automate resource allocation.
 These programs could be called Agents.